eduardapontel/zingen/README.md

 ## Notes 📌

-This page is static and does not include functionality for buttons or backend integration.
+This is a static front-end project created for demonstration purposes.
+This page does not include functionality for links, buttons or backend integration.